Q.E.D.: Etymology and early use

+The phrase quod erat demonstrandum is a translation into Latin from the Greek ὅπερ ἔδει δεῖξαι (hoper edei deixai; abbreviated as ΟΕΔ).
+The meaning of the Latin phrase is "that [thing] which was to be demonstrated" (with demonstrandum in the gerundive).

 The Greek phrase was used by many early Greek mathematicians, including Euclid and Archimedes.

 The Latin phrase is attested in a 1501 Euclid translation of Giorgio Valla.
 Its abbreviation q.e.d. is used once in 1598 by Johannes Praetorius, more in 1643 by Anton Deusing, extensively in 1655 by Isaac Barrow in the form Q.E.D., and subsequently by many post-Renaissance mathematicians and philosophers.

 Modern philosophy

 During the European Renaissance, scholars often wrote in Latin, and phrases such as Q.E.D. were often used to conclude proofs.

 Perhaps the most famous use of Q.E.D. in a philosophical argument is found in the Ethics of Baruch Spinoza, published posthumously in 1677.
 Written in Latin, it is considered by many to be Spinoza's magnum opus.
 The style and system of the book are, as Spinoza says, "demonstrated in geometrical order", with axioms and definitions followed by propositions.
 For Spinoza, this is a considerable improvement over René Descartes's writing style in the Meditations, which follows the form of a diary.